Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Built By Someone Who Managed The Pressure

-Recruiting Is Different When You Have Operated The Fleet
+Driver Acquisition Is Different When You Have Operated The Fleet

 Milad Yousif has managed fleet operations, recruited thousands of drivers, scaled trucking operations beyond 100 trucks, built recruiting systems, and experienced the pressure created by idle trucks, driver turnover, communication gaps, and inconsistent recruiting.